About cyanotypes

 The process creates the beautiful blue colours that you will see in my artwork.

-But I also love the excitement of seeing what image emerges in the water as the picture develops.
+I love the excitement of seeing what image emerges in the water as the picture develops.
 You really never know what you are going to get.